 - Make 120 Qualifying Payments While Employed At A Qualifying Public Service Entity

-For PSLF purposes, a qualifying payment means a full payment based on your repayment plan amount.
+For PSLF purposes, a qualifying payment means a full payment based on your repayment plan installment amount.
 If you don't make a full payment, that payment won't count as qualifying.
-And here's where Pay Ahead Status causes problems.
+And here's where Pay Ahead Status could cause problems.

 Let's say your full payment amount is $150.
 If you pay $200 one month - that payment counts.
 However, the next month, your invoice amount will reduce to $100.
-If you only pay the $100, your payment will not qualify since you didn't pay at least $100.
-But you weren't supposed to have to pay $150 because you were in Pay Ahead Status!
-This is where Pay Ahead Causes real problems.
+Prior to January 2020, this didn't count.
+The new rule change now allows this to count.

 The bottom line is simple: if you're planning on getting loan forgiveness, DO NOT pay extra towards your loans.